-Islamic Fiscal Policy:
+What is Islamic Fiscal Policy?

-Main Objectives of Islamic Public Finance
+5 Main Objectives of Islamic Public Finance

-The main objectives of Islamic public finance revolve around three pivotal axes: equity, growth, and stability.
 The objectives of the Islamic Government will be derived from the character and role of the state established under the Illustrious Caliphs of Islam.
-These objectives are as follows:
+Here we state the main objectives of Islamic Public Finance:

-• To administer state property in the collective interest of the society.
+4. To administer state property in the collective interest of the society.

-• Carrying out the task of bidding good and forbidding evil at the individual and collective level.
+5. Carrying out the task of bidding good and forbidding evil at the individual and collective level.

 fiscal policy in islamic economics

-Objectives of Fiscal Policy in the Islamic Economy:
+11 Main Objectives of Islamic Fiscal Policy

-Fiscal policy in Islamic economics has the same objectives as that of the secular state.
+Fiscal policy in Islamic economics basically has the same objectives as that of the secular state.
 They are as follows:

 • Eradication of unemployment.